 Considering the many benefits of bike riding, sometimes it is difficult to understand why Governments don’t do more to support cycling.
 While bicycle-friendly policies seem like the obvious solution to a myriad of societal problems, the political decision-making process is never so simple.
 There are many demands on Government budgets and, therefore, the choice to fund bicycle projects will always come at the expense of other worthwhile causes.

 In order to influence Government Policy, we have to consider what the Government is trying to achieve.
 They may be interested in improving health, improving the natural environment, improving transport or improving the community.
 By looking closely at the motives of the Government, it is often possible to create submissions that help them achieve their goals while also creating a better environment for cycling.

 To gain an understanding of the political landscape and the planning process, it is a good idea to contact your local Bicycle User Group, talk with relevant council officers (eg. traffic engineer) and even talk to politicians such as your local Councillors or Members.
 Be mindful that it is often difficult to gain acceptance for new ideas and that it is often better to form good relationships than to try to force an idea that, while sensible, may not meet the objectives of your audience.

 An easy way to make your voice heard is to write a short submission in support of a more comprehensive submission prepared by Bicycle NSW or a submission made by your local Bicycle User Group.
 You may choose to write in support of a whole submission or in support of a particular recommendation.

 Preparing your Own Submissions

-Submissions may provide specific recommendations regarding a particular project or may seek to influence Government Plans & Projects or Government Policy.
+Submissions may provide specific recommendations regarding a particular project or may seek to influence Government plans, projects and policies.
 To maximise the impact of your submission, consider the following tips: